kumak-dev/.github/profile/README.md

 kumak.dev is a fictional organization that used a test case for <link> course I have just spontaneously enrolled in.

 One of the requirements is to apply acquired knowledge to real-world examples of organizations or companies.
 I want to take a bit different approach.
-I will create a fictional a company called "kumak.dev", that will have an authentic purpose, goals, problems, metrics, budget, ambitions, and out-of-control lunatic CEO posting silly Twits without consulting them with PR *
+I will create a fictional a company called "kumak.dev", that will have an authentic purpose, goals, problems, metrics, budget, ambitions, and out-of-control lunatic CEO posting silly Tweets without consulting them with PR *

 *Style Convention: Although I will try to be genuine in my approach to methodology and engineering, please don't expect me to keep 100% business vocabulary and a severe tone.
 I will solve the problems seriously but communicate them informally.
 Expect emojis, dank memes, and a wacky sense of humor